ramoures/express-react-ssr/README.md

 > [!IMPORTANT]
 >
+> SSR, lets you generate HTML before any JavaScript loads.
+>
 > **Anything that doesn't come on the first moment the page loads, won't come on the server side either.**
 >
 > Avoid anything that prevents the page or part of it from being displayed the first moment the page loads.